curl/curl/docs/libcurl/curl_version_info.md

 names of the features that libcurl supports.
 The array is terminated by a NULL entry.
 See the list of features names below.

 *ssl_version* is an ASCII string for the TLS library name + version used.
 If libcurl has no SSL support, this is NULL.
-For example "Schannel", &"Secure Transport" or "OpenSSL/1.1.0g".
+For example "Schannel", "Secure Transport" or "OpenSSL/1.1.0g".

 *ssl_version_num* is always 0.